HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/README.md

 ParticipantID is an anonymized version of the respondent's provided name or responseID, if no name was provided.
 **Group** is either *SIL = 1*, or *other = 2*.
 **Behavior** is either, the participant said they archived or not, with unknowns counting as not.
 Where *archived = 1* and *not archived = 2*.
+## iso-639-3_20140320.csv
+This file is an export of the table used to collate other data.